Unleash/unleash/website/docs/feature-flag-tutorials/use-cases/ai.md

 Because all these models vary a lot in their capabilities, chances are you'll be testing multiple models, and multiple versions of the same model, and multiple prompts.

 This is where feature flags are super useful.
-And this is what we'll be doing in this tutorial.
+They allow you to easily switch between different configurations.
+In this tutorial, we’ll explore how to use feature flags with AI models.

-We'll be starting with a basic chatbot.
+We'll start with a basic chatbot.
 I know building a chatbot is a total cliché at this point, but it's a small, self-contained example that everyone knows how to interact with.
 You can take this example and apply it to any other use case where you need to interact with an LLM via an API.

 First, clone the repo: